itu-square/probtest-pytest/probtest-main/README.md

-# probtest
+# ProbTest
-Author: Katrine Christensen <katch@itu.dk>

-probtest is a plugin for [pytest](https://docs.pytest.org/) that efficiently tests probabilistic programs by running a test repeatedly.
+Probtest is a plugin for [pytest](https://docs.pytest.org/) that efficiently tests probabilistic programs by running a test repeatedly.

 To use the plugin to test a program, one must provide a specification of the program's output.
 Given a correct specification, the plugin guarantees coverage of the program's outcome with probability $1-\epsilon$ for an $\epsilon >0$.
 The default $\epsilon$ is 0.05.